-Take a moment to meet Ruth “Jo” Barta, MD, a fellowship-trained and board-certified pediatric craniofacial and plastic surgeon at Gillette Children’s Specialty Healthcare.
+Take a moment to meet Ruth “Jo” Barta, MD, a fellowship-trained and board-certified pediatric craniofacial and plastic surgeon at Gillette Children’s.
 After spending much of her childhood in Taiwan, Jo, a self-proclaimed “triple Gopher,” returned to Minnesota to complete her undergraduate studies, medical school and residency.
 She then completed a highly sought-after fellowship at the University of Washington and Seattle Children’s Hospital.
 She now works at Gillette in conjunction with HealthPartners, treating both adult and pediatric craniofacial patients.
 She is one of few fellowship-trained craniofacial surgeons in the Twin Cities.

 What prompted you to enter the pediatric craniofacial field?